antonio-evaldo/react-ciclo-de-vida/README.md

 * We made a reflection on the project design
 * We changed a category representation
 * Separation between data and visualization and what are tha advantages of this approach
-* Problems with project rendering and optimization.
+* Problems with design rendering and optimization.

+## Module 4

+* Why it's good to remove the `state` on high hierarchy components
+* Why do we need a source data
+* Separating data from rendering
+* *Observable* design pattern
+* Advantages of makign dependencies injection